sphrak/Either/README.md

 ```

 #### Both
 Handle both `Either.Left` and `Either.Right` depending on what result is received.
-This is useful when you want to exhaust
+This is useful for exhausting
-the possible outcomes.
+both possible outcomes.

 ```kotlin
 getScores()